vschroeter/extended-configparser/README.md

 This solution however does not allow for fetching the raw values in the configuration file.
 Especially for writing back, the raw values are needed to keep the correct configuration.

+## License
+This project is licensed under the Apache License 2.0.
+For details, please see the LICENSE file.
+By contributing to this project, you agree to abide by the terms and conditions of the Apache License 2.0.